-6. Does your current schedule include time to commit to a weekly workshop for at least twelve weeks?
+6. Does your current schedule include time to commit to a weekly workshop for a period of nine or twelve weeks?

-7. List several screenwriters, playwrights, or television writers you admire and whose work has been important to you as a reader and your growth as a writer.
+7. Please list several screenwriters, playwrights, or television writers (women and men from diverse cultures) whose work has been important to you as a reader and your growth as a writer.

 Workshops for Publishing Success!